Here are some video connections that I have come across when building or supporting systems.

 DMS-59 is often seen on video cards with AMD GPUs shipped by Dell and requires a Male-Female adapter cable and can split the image between a monitor and a secondary target such as a projector.
 When there is a “No Signal” issue, I have to check and see if it the video cable or the adapter itself as they often get damaged or loose due to the way they are made.

-DP will fasten to the source and target unlike HDMI will and does support audio and video.
+DP (DisplayPort) will fasten to the source and target unlike HDMI will and does support audio and video.
 Be mindful that there are many audio support versions so do your research.

 DVI comes in two flavors.
 DVI-D (digital signal only) and DVI-I (both analog and digital).
 When buying video cards, I make sure that it supports DVI-I so that I can use it with old equipment and is not limited to using a DVI-D cable only.
+These are more expensive (if available as new) than their DVI-D counterpart but you can get used if the previous owner treated them well.